hapijs/hoek/API.md

     - `default` - value to return if the path or value is not present, default is `undefined`
     - `strict` - if `true`, will throw an error on missing member, default is `false`
     - `functions` - if `true` allow traversing functions for properties. `false` will throw an error if a function is part of the chain.
+    - `operate` - if operate is a function with argument (ref, key), it will return the function result.
+Else if operate is a value, it will set this value to ref[key], and return the old value.

 A chain including negative numbers will work like negative indices on an array.